 I’m also not suggesting that you should decide where you’re going to travel based on where there’s award space, but I do tend to think it can be a fun motivator at times.
 We all have a bucket list of destinations we’d like to visit, so if you see a bunch of award availability open up to a destination that has been on your list (but maybe not at the very top), that could be worth considering.

 Just as an example, Fiji Airways has historically been stingy with business class award space.
-However, recently the airline released a ton of business class award space between Los Angeles and Nadi, and hundreds of people took advantage of that.
-I imagine most people weren’t planning to go to Fiji before that space opened up, but they’ll no doubt have a great time.
+However, in 2022 the airline released a ton of business class award space between Los Angeles and Nadi, and hundreds of people took advantage of that.
+I imagine most people weren’t planning to go to Fiji before that space opened up, but they ended up having a great time.

 Read trip reports before booking